-I wondered whether there would be more toilet visits over the next few days on a liquids only diet?
+I wondered how many more toilet visits I'd have to make over the next few days on a liquids only diet?

 I drank a glass of water at 10 o'clock, followed by a cup of black coffee at 11 o'clock.
 Fortunately, a year back, I changed to black coffee with no sugar, so at least the taste was familiar.
 I missed a morning biscuit or snack, but I was not hungry.
-So thought, 'Is my biscuit eating another habit I should change?'
+With another thought, 'Is my mid-morning biscuit eating another habit I should change?'

 I was 24 hours into the fast, and I felt fine.